Restaurant Report Card: 15 violations for a Pueblo County food truck

 - Nearly 60 pounds of food held at dangerous temperatures, which had to be tossed out.

-“The main thing for us was making sure that they have adequate refrigeration to ensure that all of the food is being held safely, making sure that they have plumbing, and working water at all times so they can do proper hand washing and ware washing,” said Gallegos.
+“The main thing for us was making sure that they have adequate refrigeration to ensure that all of the food is being held safely, making sure that they have plumbing, and working water at all times so they can do proper handwashing and ware washing,” Gallegos said.

 FOX21 reached out to Mr. Philly.
 The person we spoke to said the issues are being fixed and there is no estimated time of reopening.

-“Whenever we have numerous violations, we want to ensure that they do have a great understanding and knowledge of food safety, so usually in those cases we want to make sure that they take some kind of food handling course,” said Gallegos.
+“Whenever we have numerous violations, we want to ensure that they do have a great understanding and knowledge of food safety, so usually in those cases we want to make sure that they take some kind of food handling course,” Gallegos said.

 This is why Rubeana’s Mr. Philly fails our Restaurant Report Card.

-For the past year and a half FOX21 has shown you dozens of restaurants that have spick and span health histories.
-Now we want to give you a recap the previous passes in Pueblo County that are still keeping it clean:
+For the past year and a half, FOX21 has shown you dozens of restaurants that have spick and span health histories.
+Now we want to give you a recap of the previous passes in Pueblo County that are still keeping it clean:

 - It’s been three years and five inspections since S.S.
 Subs has seen a single violation.

-- There have been no critical violations for Papa Jose’s Union Cafe since May of 2016.
+- There have been no critical violations for Papa Jose’s Union Cafe since May 2016.

 - Burrito’s Betty has been wrapping up nearly two years of immaculate inspections.